dark-nova/wings-of-vaivora/docs/SETTINGS.md

 + `<obj>`
     - This is the object to modify.
 For users, "roles".
 For channels, "channels".

++ `<role>`
+    - A Vaivora role, used for mentions or record manipulation.
+    - This can be "authorized", "member", "boss", or "events".
+Sets channels (and restricts others).
+    - Options:
+        * "authorized": can use all `$settings`, `$offset`, and `$events` commands.
+Ideal for mods.
+        * "member": can use some of the aforementioned commands.
+Ideal for guild members.
+        * "boss": Get mentions for boss alerts.
+        * "events": Get mentions for event alerts.
+    - See `<channel>` for similar interaction.

 + `<channel>`
-    - This can be "settings" or "boss".
+    - This can be "settings", "boss", or "events".
 Sets channels (and restricts others).
     - Options:
         * "settings": Adds a channel to allow all settings commands. 'get'ters will still be unrestricted.
         * "boss": Adds a channel to accept boss record manipulation.
+        * "events": Adds a channel for Wings of Vaivora to output event notices.
     - Once a channel is set (and none were, before), many commands are no longer read outside the allowed channels.

 + `<contribution>`